 This popcorn is incredible, it is sweet and spicy from the cinnamon hearts and is honestly one of the best combos I’ve ever made and I have made A LOT of popcorn in my days.
 I used to do popcorn bars when I had my catering company.

 It was super fun to play around with and once I got the right ratios we couldn’t STOP eating it.
-It’s a great one to share with friends, just pop it in cute little boxes like this and drop it off on doorsteps like a little Valentines fairy.
+It’s a great one to share with friend and makes great valentines day gifts too, just pop it in cute little boxes like this and drop it off on doorsteps like a little Happy Valentine fairy.
 These boxes were from Michaels from 3 years ago (I wasn’t lying when I said I’ve wanted to make this for 3 years).
 We can’t be with each other in a lot of cases right now, but little gestures like doorstep deliveries can really brighten someone’s day.
 I know my day has been brightened quite a few times during this pandemic.

 - 1/3 cup uncooked popcorn kernels